i05nagai/memorandum/language/english_speaking.md

     * Teachers may use their own discretion when marking the exam.
 * hassle
     * without any hassle
+    * a situation that causes difficulty or trouble, or an argument
+    * Bad weather was the major hassle during our tirp
+    * I got into a hassle with my father about being late
 * clue
     * The police searched the crime scene for clues
 * referendum